awnigharbia/filmy/README.md

-Filmy is a small website for movies
+Filmy is a small website for movies.